SoftFluent/CodeFluent-Entities-Documentation/getting-started/model_your_business.md

 ## Create an enumeration

-You may also need an enumeration to constraint possible values of a property, for example a status.
+You may also need an enumeration to define a list of possible values of a property, for example a status.

 ![](img/model-your-business-05.png)